 Earlier this year we had the opportunity to sit down with Justin Glanvill and Nick Szebor from AMC Consultants to discuss how Datamine Studio RM assisted in overcoming their modelling and engineering challenges on-site.
 As a long-standing customer of Datamine, AMC trust in our software’s ability to implement data modelling and engineering methodologies that are highly specific and customised to individual mine sites.

 “Few other packages out there give you the level of fundamental control over your source data that Datamine does, which is a very valuable tool within the consultancy space because we deal with such disparate datasets of such different quality.”
 Justin Glanvill.

-“What people call the basic functions but are very powerful – so the extra commands, the ability to tailor macros and scripts for the software.
+“What people call the basic functions are very powerful – so the extra commands, the ability to tailor macros and scripts for the software.
 I think that’s where I find the best benefits of the software packages.
 That raw adjustability that we can get to the nuts and bolts of the data and really pour more out of it than possibly with other software.”
 Nick Szebor.

 What challenges did they face?

-One of the greatest challenges AMC face are having older datasets that aren’t quite as good as newer data.
-In these cases, re-drilling and re-capturing data is often seen as the ideal solution to produce the most accurate and reliable geological models, however, in most cases this just isn’t sufficient budget to go back and re-drill or re-capture data.
+One of the greatest challenges AMC constantly face are having to work with older datasets that aren’t quite as accurate or complete as newer data.
+In these cases, re-drilling and re-capturing data is often seen as the ideal solution to produce the most accurate and reliable geological models, however, in most cases this just isn’t economically and logistically viable.
 One example provided by Justin was “a client that had a large legacy dataset of geotechnical information, and they needed this information incorporated into a three-dimensional model to enhance their support planning and support requirements within the mine plan.”
-This is a very common problem in mines that have operated for a long period of time, often only having incomplete or sparse historical data available.
-S
+This is a very common problem in mines that have operated for a long period of time – they often only have incomplete or sparse historical data available.